The Importance of KYC Remediation and Why You Should Be Doing It

 Money laundering can now apply to a crypto wallet.
 A crypto wallet is a wallet with cryptocurrencies.
 Cryptocurrencies protect the identity of the owner by not revealing the identity of who is behind any transaction to protect them from possible identification.

 Maintaining a clean customer and business profile, and authenticating customers with KYC/AML information will help you jump ahead in complying with regulations as well as deterring fraudsters from targeting your company.
 AML is changing – so we built with InvestGlass an automation tool you can change yourself.

 What do KYC remediation analysts in financial services do?

 Banks or independent advisors can start KYC remediation projects with pre-existing solutions provided by Fintech.
 Fintech is companies that have been regulated to provide KYC/AML or remediation services.
 They can work with your company to execute the project by providing all of the tools and knowledge needed in order to start a successful KYC Remediation Project.

 Complex remediation cases made simple

 With InvestGlass CRM we offer a pre-built compliance KYC process within a secure cloud solution with a dozen fintech specialists.
 The solution is perfect to tackle terrorist financing, with artificial intelligence filtering low-risk customers from high-risk clients.
-An approval process is key for improving risk management process and will remove future remediation headaches thanks to teams’ tasks dispatcher.
+An approval process is key for improving the risk management process and will remove future remediation headaches thanks to teams’ tasks dispatcher.